Skip to main content

 3. Set values for the inputs.
 Each input has a control matching its type — a dropdown for enums, a number field for numbers, a text field for strings, and so on.
 Required inputs are marked.

 4. Run the Blueprint.
-Either click run, or turn on Live mode and the Blueprint runs automatically every time you change an input or edit the logic.
+Either run it once, or leave Live mode running and the Blueprint re-runs automatically every time you change an input or edit the logic.

 5. Read the outputs.
 Each output shows its current value next to its name in the Contents sidebar, and the Outputs footer at the bottom of the Blueprint’s section in the document does too.